LiHRaM/rust-gitlab/README.md

 API additions, so the newest release may not support talking to older releases where fields have been added..

-All API types should be implemnted in the [types](src/types.rs.in) module.
+All API types should be implemented in the [types](src/types.rs.in) module.
 These types should generally be implemented based on the `lib/api/entities.rb` module in the Gitlab repository.
 However, in the interest of usability, entities may be combined using `Option` to handle the differences.
 Generally,